 Apart from these tools, there are quite a few gardening tools the elderly use for a fabulous gardening experience.

-It is estimated that about 1 billion people live with some disability around the world.
+It is estimated that about 1 billion people live with some disability worldwide.
 And some of these are still great gardeners simply because they have mastered using various ergonomic gardening tools for the elderly and disabled.

 Regardless of whether your condition is permanent or short-lived, you don’t have to give up on Gardening.
-A wide range of garden tools for disabled people exist.
+A wide range of garden tools for disabled people exists.

-In this post, I will discuss some gardening tools for the elderly and the disabled.
+I will discuss some gardening tools for the elderly and the disabled in this post.

 Come with me.